 Atripla provides three drugs in one pill.
 It can be more convenient to use Atripla than some other combinations of drugs.
 This could mean fewer missed doses and better control of HIV.
 Atripla can be an effective regimen of ARVs in one pill.

 Many new copies of HIV are mutations.
 They are slightly different from the original virus.
 Some mutations can keep multiplying even when you are taking an ARV.
 When this happens, the drug will stop working.
 This is called "developing resistance" to the drug.
 See Fact Sheet 126 for more information on resistance.

 Sometimes, if your virus develops resistance to one drug, it will also have resistance to other ARVs.
 This is called "cross-resistance."

 Resistance can develop quickly.
 It is very important to take ARVs according to instructions, on schedule, and not to skip or reduce doses.

-Atripla should be taken on an empty stomach.
-Taking Atripla at bedtime may help reduce side effects.
+Atripla should be taken on an empty stomach at bedtime; this helps reduce side effects.
 If you miss your dose, you can take Atripla up to 12 hours late.
 Otherwise, take your next dose at the regular time.

 Food with high fat content can increase levels of efavirenz and should not be eaten before taking a dose of Atripla.